 Human Errors are Always Possible

 The concrete cylinder testing method isn’t an inefficient method as a whole.
 However, there has been a considerable amount of “bad” or low breaks recorded.
 This could be attributed to technicians failing to follow the standard’s specifications rather than the standard itself.
 For example, if the cylinders aren’t cured in the right way, this can result in a low break.
 Unfortunately, low breaks caused by human error aren’t the only concern that companies have regarding inaccurate results.
 There have been cases of labs manipulating and falsifying results.
 Even for major buildings that see a lot of traffic on a daily basis.
-Furthermore, there has been documentation of the wrong concrete mix being delivered to the jobsite, resulting in even more delays, if it’s caught in time.
+Furthermore, there has been documentation of the wrong concrete mix being delivered to the jobsite.
+This results in even more delays if it’s caught in time.

 ARW Concrete Contracting experienced a similar issue when they discovered that their ready-mix producer added water to their mix.
 Read about their experience here.